 Important Administration Instructions for Oral Concentrate and Oral Solution

 For patients prescribed ZOLOFT oral concentrate and oral solution, inform them that:

 Disulfiram Contraindication for ZOLOFT Oral Concentrate and Oral Solution

 Inform patients not to take disulfiram when taking ZOLOFT oral concentrate and oral solution.
 Concomitant use is contraindicated due the alcohol content of the oral concentrate and oral solution [See Contraindication (4)].

-Caution patients about the risk of serotonin syndrome, particularly with the concomitant use of ZOLOFT with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort, and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid).
+Caution patients about the risk of serotonin syndrome, particularly with the concomitant use of ZOLOFT with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort, and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid).
 Patients should contact their health care provider or report to the emergency room if they experience signs or symptoms of serotonin syndrome [See Warnings and Precautions (5.2), Drug Interactions (7.1)].

 Increased Risk of Bleeding

 Inform patients about the concomitant use of ZOLOFT with aspirin, NSAIDs, other antiplatelet drugs, warfarin, or other anticoagulants because the combined use has been associated with an increased risk of bleeding.
 Advise patients to inform their health care providers if they are taking or planning to take any prescription or over-the-counter medications that increase the risk of bleeding [See Warnings and Precautions (5.3)].

 Advise patients and their caregivers to observe for signs of activation of mania/hypomania and instruct them